wilsonmar/wilsonmar.github.io/_posts/2017-12-23-docker-production-aws.md

 <strong>"Production"</strong> in the course title means that we need to cover management of secrets.
 Production also requires use of additional tools.
 There are so many that product names are listed alphabetically here, with links to my blog about it or the vendor's marketing page, plus the version shown in the video course

-   * AWS account with credit card
+   * AWS account from email with credit card
    * Ansible from Red Hat (IBM) 2.4.0
+   * Authenticator app (from Google) on iPhone/Android
    * Bash (shell) scripts
    * Boto3 (Python library for AWS) 1.4.7 <tt>pip install boto3 netaddr</tt> 0.7.19
    * Bower (npm install -g bower)